99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   Java library that helps read records from Kinesis Data Stream with distributed apps. sharing the read workload.
   Each shard is to be read by only one KCL instance, 4 shards = max 4KCL instances, 8 = 8 instances

+  Kinesis operations:
+  - shard splitting: increase the stream capacity: used to divide "Hot shards"
+  - Merging shards: decrease capacity and save costs by merging them. both used to scale up and down kinesis

-- Kinesis Data Firehouse: load data streams into ASW data stores
+- Kinesis Data Firehouse:
+  Managed (ingest data at scale) used to load data into specific services, streams into ASW data stores near real time, fully managed serverless.
+  Takes data form producers / kinesis data stream.
+And Batch write data into destinations to:
+  (to know)(S3, Redshift, Amazon Open Search, 3rd party destinations, HTTP endpoints) custom destinations it can first transform the data by compressing/converting ecc.. or custom with Lambda it has auto scaling not like KDS, there is no storage so no replay capability.

-- Kinesis Data Analythics: analyze data Streams with SQL
+- Kinesis Data Analytics:
+  analyze data Streams for SQL, fully managed.
+  It can read either from KDS or KDF, and apply SQL statements to perform real type analytics + can add s3 to join data it can then send the data to KDS (that can do real time processing of the data) or KDF ( that can send it to S3, Redshift, other)

+  Analyze data for Apache Flink:
+  For managed clusters, it can read data from multiple sources at a time: